Logo Futurismo

 David Rodrigues | Sunset at Mosteiros beach

-Sunset lovers, this is the beach you want to go to when on São Miguel island.
-Watch the sun go down to the ocean between the iconic dark volcanic islets as surfers enjoy the last waves of the day and children play soccer between the last sun rays.
+Sunset lovers, this is the beach you want to go to when on São Miguel Island.
+Watch the sun set over the ocean between the iconic dark volcanic islets as surfers enjoy the last waves of the day and children play soccer between the last sun rays.
 You can also have a summer night barbecue on the public grills available along the road to the beach.

 David Rodrigues | Drone view of Praia dos Moínhos, São Miguel island, best beaches in the Azores